-GROUP SIZE: 10 - 16 Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
-DAY 1 - Join tour Marrakech Morocco's famous Red City, Marrakech is the spiritual heart of the country, a cultural melting pot of the mountain Berbers and the desert peoples of the south.
-Blessed with some of the most stunning architecture in Morocco, its mix of tradition, colour and history makes it the ideal starting point for this incredible journey into the High Atlas strongholds of the Berber tribes.
-ACCOMMODATION: Le Grand Imilchil (or similar) Grade: Standard Hotel
+GROUP SIZE 10 - 16 Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+DAY 1 - Join trip Marrakech Arrive in Marrakech.
+Morocco's famous Red City, Marrakech is the spiritual heart of the country, a cultural melting pot of the mountain Berbers and the desert peoples of the south.
+Blessed with some of the most stunning architecture in Morocco, its mix of tradition, colour and history makes it the ideal starting point.
+For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for welcome meeting and for those that wish, there is the chance to go out for dinner.
+There are no other activities planned today, so you are free to arrive in Marrakech at any time.
+If you would like to receive a complimentary airport transfer today, you'll need to arrive into Marrakesh Menara Airport (RAK), which is around 20 minutes' drive.
+If your flight arrives earlier in the day, perhaps you might choose to relax beside our hotel's rooftop swimming pool or take a stroll around Djemma El Fna Square.

+ACCOMMODATION: Hotel Almas (or similar) Grade: Comfortable Hotel